CM2S/piglot/docs/source/crate_solver_fitting/description.md

       filter_tol: 1e-6
       show: False
 ```
+The field `crate` must indicate the path to the `CRATE` executable.
 The input data file for running `CRATE` is given in `examples/crate_solver_fitting/predicted.dat`, where the notation `<Young_1>`, `<poisson_1>`, `<Young_2>` and `<poisson_2>` indicates the parameters to optimise.
+For each function call, and before running the solver, these template parameters are substituted by their appropriate values in the `CRATE` input data file.

 The column 25 and 26, corresponding to the equivalent strain and equivalent stress, of the reference file are used for comparison, and the header of the reference file is ignored by setting `skip_header: 1`.
 The number of points in the reference response is also filtered using the [response reduction algorithm](../reference_reduction_composite/description.md) with a threshold of `filter_tol: 1e-6`.